Benefits of Global Diversification

 Global Equity Rotation

 For decades, investors drank the equity-diversification Kool-Aid, minimizing home bias within their equity portfolios.
 But after the magnificent performance of the past decade, the United States has dominated all major equity markets, and some investors have again questioned the benefits of geographic diversification.
 Why should US-based investors bother diversifying into international equities when the S&P 500 Index trounced the returns of other global equity markets in the last decade (and given that equity strength combined with the greenback’s strength, the temptation to concentrate in the United States is not limited to US investors)?
-Indeed, US equities advanced more than 250% 1 from 2010 to 2019 in USD terms, with no other major developed or emerging equity market coming close.
+Indeed, US equities advanced more than 250%S&P 500 total returns in US$ terms.
+This report is written from the perspective of US$-based investors.
+1 from 2010 to 2019 in USD terms, with no other major developed or emerging equity market coming close.
 Some of this effect has come from a growing valuation gap that could collapse in coming years, but some has resulted from much better fundamentals in the United States than in many European and Asian markets.
 In hindsight, investors employing equity diversification would have been better served by concentrating on US markets.

 But hindsight doesn’t predict future winners.
 Equity market leadership has shifted in every decade dating back to 1950.
 Figure 1 demonstrates the rotation of equity performance across ten different countries on a decade-by-decade basis, dating back to 1950.
 An equal-weighted portfolio across these ten regions with annual rebalancing would have outperformed the United States in five of the past seven decades.
 Due to the rotation in leaders and laggards, having exposures across all countries in one basket helps shield portfolios from the concentrated losses that individual markets can suffer in market downturns.
 For example, US-based investors feeling confident in the US equity market after its dominance in the 1990s would have been demoralized by performance in the 2000s.
 Australia and Canada posted excess returns of 37% and 27% for the decade, respectively, while the United States lagged significantly, losing 31%.
 An equal-weighted portfolio, on an excess return basis, would have lost only 15%, buoyed by the strong returns from Australia and Canada.
 In theory, the equal-weighted portfolio reduced volatility, but in practice, US-based institutional investors are not equally weighting ten different countries.
 A more common split, such as 50% US and 50% non-US, might be more applicable.
 Using these weights, the same result holds—this portfolio would have outperformed the US portfolio in five of seven decades.